phpjuice/opencf/README.md

 OpenCF Package is designed to be very simple and straightforward to use.
 All you have to do is:

-1. Load training set
+1. Load a training set (dataset)
-2. Select recommendation engine
-3. Build a model
-4. Predict future ratings based on the training set provided
+3. Predict future ratings using a recommender.
+(Weighted Slopeone,Cosine, Weighted Cosine)

 ### Create Recommender Service